ChuaCheowHuan/gym-continuousDoubleAuction/README.md

 ---

-An **alternate way** to run this environment is by using the Jupyter notebook `CDA_env_disc_RLlib.ipynb`.
+**Alternative ways** to run this environment:

+1) By using the Jupyter notebook `CDA_env_disc_RLlib.ipynb`.
 This notebook contains a sample training script (implemented with Ray RLlib) & is tested in Colab.

+2) By using the python `CDA_env_rand.py` script which is basically running a CDA simulator with dummy (non-learning) random agents.

 ---